wavingtide/programming-knowledge-hub/web-framework/fastapi.md

     return {"User-Agent": user_agent}
 ```
 Characteristics of headers:
-- Usually standard headers are separated by a "hyphen" character (`-`).
+- Usually standard headers are separated by a "hyphen" character (`-`)
 - Case-insensitive
 - Some HTTP proxies and server disallow the usage of headers with underscores
+- Custom header can be added using the `X-` prefix

 By default, `Header` will convert parameter names characters from underscore (`_`) to hyphen(`-`).
 Add `convert_underscores=False` to disable the automatic conversion.
 ``` python